A messy digital life leaves your money, identity, and personal information vulnerable to bad actors.

 2. Enable multi-factor authentication

-Setting up multi-factor authentication on your accounts is a quick and easy way to stay safe online.
-Multi-factor authentication is a security feature that allows you to use two types of credentials when logging into your account; such as a fingerprint or a unique one-time code through an app on another device.
-It adds another layer of protection to your accounts and alerts you if someone tries to log in.
-It ensures your data is protected, even in the event of a data breach.
+Guarding your key accounts with multi-factor authentication (MFA) is a quick and easy way to stay safe online.
+MFA is a security feature that requires two types of credentials when logging into an account; such as a facial scan or a unique, one-time code sent through an app on another device.
+MFA builds another layer of protection to your accounts and alerts you if someone tries to log in.
+This ensures your data is protected, even in the event of a data breach.

 Get started: